prathamj937/Running-Application-by-building-Dockerfile/README.md

 ---

+## Make sure you're in the root folder of the project (where the Dockerfile is located).

 ## 1. 🛠️ Build Docker Image

-Make sure you're in the root folder of the project (where the Dockerfile is located).
 ON BASH: docker build -t my-react-app .

 ## 2. 🚀 Run Docker Container
-ON BASH:
-docker run -d -p 3000:3000 --name react-container my-react-app
+ON BASH: docker run -d -p 3000:3000 --name react-container my-react-app